greatxue/coding_language/cpp_tut/3_cpp_string.md

   string str = "hello" + ", " + "world"; // ERR
   ```

-+ To solve the issue, just convert one *literal* to the *object*:
++ There should be at least one `std::string` on either side.
+To solve the issue, just convert one *literal* to the *object*, which is convertion from `const char[]` to `std::string`.

   ```cpp
   string str = string("hello") + ", " + "world";
   ```

 C++ allows classes to redefine certain operators, which is a kind of *overloading*.
-Here are some other operators:
+Thus we have some other operators especially for `std::string`:

 | Operation     | Description                           |
 | ------------- | ------------------------------------- |